HarperPR123/fetch-kafka/README.md

 Data Ingestion: The Kafka consumer subscribes to the user-login topic to receive streaming data.
 Data Processing: The data is processed to extract meaningful information, such as standardizing timestamps and counting occurrences of device types and locales.
 Data Publishing: The processed data is published to the processed-user-login topic using a Kafka producer.
-Insights: The script identifies and logs the most popular device type and the most frequently appearing locale.
+Insights Generating: The script identifies and logs the most popular device type and the most frequently appearing locale.

 **Design Choices**

 Error Handling and Logging: Integrated try-except blocks to handle errors gracefully during message processing.
 This ensures that the consumer does not crash due to unexpected issues, and errors are logged for easier debugging.
-Insight Generation and Efficient Data Processing: Used dictionaries (defaultdict) to efficiently count device types and locales, and updated insights every 100 messages.This batch-like approach balances real-time processing with performance optimization, reducing the overhead of constant updates.
+Insight Generation and Efficient Data Processing: Used dictionaries (defaultdict) to efficiently count device types and locales, and updated insights every 100 messages.
+This batch-like approach balances real-time processing with performance optimization, reducing the overhead of constant updates.
-Graceful Shutdown: Design Choice: Implemented a KeyboardInterrupt exception handler to stop the consumer and close the producer gracefully.Ensures that resources are properly released, preventing data loss or corruption.
 JSON Serialization: Data is serialized and deserialized in JSON format to ensure compatibility and ease of human readability.

 **How to Ensure Efficiency**